SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You can also head over to Angel Island, where you'll find several views of this SF attraction in addition to some amazing shots of Alcatraz Island and the city of San Francisco.

-On the western side of Fisherman's Wharf is Aquatic Park.
-This is in front of the famed Ghirardelli Square.
+On the western side of Fisherman's Wharf along the waterfront is Aquatic Park.
+This is right across from the famed Ghirardelli Square.
 On the west side of Aquatic Park, you will find a pier that takes you out over the water.

 With few obstructions in your way, this is another perfect place for photos.
 From the pier, you can also get some amazing shots of Alcatraz Island.